kKapalka/bmp-to-ascii/README.md

 - Launch in terminal using .bmp file as an argument, or
 - Enter the valid path to your .bmp file
 - Get your very own ASCII art in terminal AND in a .txt file

+# Important notes:
+- program works only with 24-bit BMP files
+- ASCII art produces by the program looks reasonable only using MONOSPACE fonts